mdn/content/files/en-us/web/api/windowsharedstorage/index.md

 - {{domxref("WindowSharedStorage.run", "run()")}} {{Experimental_Inline}}
   - : Executes a run operation registered in a module added to the {{domxref("SharedStorageWorklet")}} associated with the current origin.
 - {{domxref("WindowSharedStorage.selectURL", "selectURL()")}} {{Experimental_Inline}}
-  - : Executes a select URL operation registered in a module added to the {{domxref("SharedStorageWorklet")}} associated with the current origin.
+  - : Executes a Content Selection operation registered in a module added to the {{domxref("SharedStorageWorklet")}} associated with the current origin.

 ## Examples